c0ldra1n/DiveToon/README.md

 ## Viewer

 The viewer application is available on iOS.
 Simply drag and drop the downloaded folder(this is the parent folder that includes all episodes).
 Each folder must include a file named ``webtoon.json`` which acts as an index calculator.

+## Important Notice

+Due to copyright issues, I might have to shut this project down.